kmcos/kmcos/doc/source/installation/installation.rst

 Now "cd /mnt/c" will let you access files on to go to the windows C drive.

 By going to mnt/c, you can move files back and forth between Ubuntu directories and the Windows directories.

+Now that you  have WSL working with Ubuntu, follow the regular instructions from the top of this Installation page.